 The barbed wire catches my 50mm and exacts a long revengeful mark on the matt plastic barrel.
 Crouching in a dusty gutter my back aches as I point a camera skyward, concrete shells looming over, juxtaposed against rusty wire fencing and over-worked cranes silhouetted against a polluted sky.

-An over-bearing communist-red glows like a beacon on a foggy night, casting an ominous bloody hue across the surrounding carnage.
-The unfinished, hand-carved, heavy wood frame oozes intricate Chinese style, each curve and cut revealing the true skill of its experienced artist.
-My host smiles, and pointing towards Mao claps his hand and stump together as if praying.
-Then he ducks back under the surrounding wires and is gone.
+A communist-red glows like a beacon on a foggy night, casting ominous bloody hues across the surrounding carnage.
+The unfinished, hand-carved, heavy wooden frame oozes intricate Chinese style, each curve and cut revealing the true skill of its experienced artist.
+My host smiles and pointing towards Mao claps his hand and stump together as if praying, then vanishes under the surrounding wires.

 TianhongBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8 / Tianjin

 Exhaust fumes fill the garage air as the ancient motorbike comes to a standstill.
 A few coughs and splutters sees the engine finally die, the two-wheeled warrior nestling amongst peeling paint and beaten auto wrecks gathered under a make-shift corrugated roof.

 We congregate in what was once the living room, a workshop centered around a wopping glass-topped table covered with thousands of dog-eared prints.
 Casually sweeping them aside he presents me with a space for my proposal.
 Carefully I unfurl the 3 x 2 meter print I painstakingly protected en-route to our rendezvous.
 The rolled-up cylinder unravels with increasing speed until the final coil springs open with a satisfying thwap on the table.